3270 Extended Data Stream

 move.
 The system monitor from which this code was taken used this

-method to perform sampling of system performance metrics while waiting
+method to perform sampling of system performance metrics while

 for the next command.

-A more efficient way than polling for reading the terminal input would
+A more efficient way than polling for reading the terminal input

-be to have an Attention Exit which receives control when the terminal
+be to have an Attention Exit which receives control when the

 operator presses an attention generating key.
-The Exit would POST the main application task
+The Exit would POST the main application

 which would then initiate a Read Modified operation.
 In this way the